At Emergency Volunteering you can access information about a variety of topics related to natural disaster mitigation, response and recovery.

 Volunteering Queensland's role during disasters

-During times of natural disaster we match volunteers with response agencies.
+During times of disaster we match volunteers with response agencies or community organisations.
 We work with a number of agencies such as local government, Australian Red Cross, St Vincent de Paul Society, Lifeline and others.

 To access safe and coordinated volunteering opportunities, we recommend registering with EV CREW or partner agencies.
-EV CREW informs registered volunteers on a regular basis about the latest opportunities.
+EV CREW informs registered volunteers about the latest opportunities.

 Find out more about Volunteering Queensland